Panel on Trust in the House of Lords

 - Can we increase public demand for quality media and empower citizens through media and information literacy?

-The panel discussion is hosted by The Rt.
+The panel discussion was hosted by The Rt.
 Hon.
 The Lord Alderdice.

-This event will commence at 18.30 BST and is by invitation-only.
+This event commenced at 18.30 BST and was by invitation-only.

-This event will be hosted in the House of Lords and may be followed by one subsequent discussion in Autumn 2017.
+This event was hosted in the House of Lords and may be followed by one subsequent discussion in Autumn 2017.